jasonyu1996/anvil/docs/langref/registers.md

 The expression `*r` evaluates immediately to the current value of the register `r`.
 The value is available until the next write to `r`.

+Upon reset, the initial value of a register is all zero.

 ##### Register Write

 A register can be written through the set expression.